thenexthub/Codira/docs/archive/LangRefNew.rst

   Not all characters are "taken" in the language, this is because it is still growing.
-As there becomes a reason to assign things into the identifier or punctuation bucket, we will do so as swift evolves.
+As there becomes a reason to assign things into the identifier or punctuation bucket, we will do so as language evolves.

-The lexical structure of a Swift file is very simple: the files are tokenized according to the following productions and categories.
+The lexical structure of a Codira file is very simple: the files are tokenized according to the following productions and categories.
 As is usual with most languages, tokenization uses the maximal munch rule and whitespace separates tokens.
 This means that "``a b``" and "``ab``" lex into different token